-The Directors and the Manager take account of the social, environmental and ethical factors impacted by the Company and the investments that it makes.
-The Board recognises the importance of tax-free dividends to Shareholders and takes this into consideration when making decisions to pay interim and propose final dividends for each year.
+The Manager also publishes its bi-annual newsletter and provides regular portfolio updates by email.
+The Board recognises the importance of tax free dividends to Shareholders and takes this into consideration when making decisions to pay interim and propose final dividends for each year.
+During the year under review, after taking into account the interests of Shareholders and strategies employed by the other VCTs in its peer group, the Directors agreed an enhancement to the dividend policy and now target an annual dividend of 6% of the NAV per Ordinary Share at the immediately preceding year end.
 Further details regarding dividends for the year under review can be found in the Chairman's Statement on page 11.

-The Directors recognise the importance to Shareholders of the Company maintaining an active buy-back policy and considered this when establishing the current programme.
-Further details can be found in the Chairman's Statement on pages 12 and 13 and in the Directors' Report on page 49.
+The Directors recognise the importance to Shareholders of the Company maintaining an active share buy-back policy and considered this when establishing the current programme.
+Further details can be found in the Chairman's Statement on page 12 and in the Directors' Report on page 47.

-In making the decision to launch the current Offer for Subscription, the Directors considered that it would be in the interest of Shareholders to continue to grow the portfolio and make investments across a diverse range of sectors.
+In making the decision to launch the current Offer for Subscription, the Directors considered that it would be in the interest of Shareholders to continue to grow the portfolio, completing investments across a diverse range of sectors via both new and follow-on transactions.
 By growing the Company, as certain costs are fixed, these costs are then spread over a wider asset base, which helps to promote a competitive ongoing charges ratio and is in the interests of Shareholders.
-In addition, the increased liquidity helps support the buyback policy referred to above.
-Further details regarding the current Offers for Subscription can be found in the Chairman's Statement on page 12.
+In addition, the increased liquidity helps support the buy-back policy referred to above.
+Further details regarding the current Offers for Subscription can be found in the Chairman's Statement on pages 11 and 12.